 The first term of year seven is called Fantastic Fruit and Vegetables, after a brief introduction to health and safety students will learn how to classify and prepare a wide range of fruit and vegetables.
-They will make stir fry, savoury rice, roasted vegetables with couscous as well as adapting a recipe for themselves and learning how to write a recipe and instructions for it.
-The second term of food is entitled Sensational snacks and students will learn how to make a range of healthier snacks including flapjacks, pizza pinwheels, samosas, spring rolls and carrot cakes.
+They will make stir fry, pasta, roasted vegetables with couscous as well as adapting a recipe for themselves and learning how to write a recipe and instructions for it.
+The second term of food is entitled Sensational snacks and students will learn how to make a range of healthier snacks including flapjacks, pizza pinwheels, samosas, spring rolls and banana cakes.
 The focus throughout will be to produce food which is healthy and can be enjoyed by the family.
 In terms of healthy eating students will learn about vitamins and minerals as well as the 5 A Day campaign.

 The first term of year eight food is entitled Delicious dishes.
 Students will be introduced to the concept of perishable foods and will learn the difference between use by and best before dates.
-They will learn about the macronutrients, proteins, fat and carbohydrate and how these should be eaten in the correct proportions to keep us healthy.
-In terms of practical work they will make dishes that could form part of family meals such as macaroni cheese, pies, meatballs in tomato sauce as well as victoria sandwich cake, bread rolls and pasties.
-Term two of year eight is called Food Around the World and students will look at traditional foods from a range of countries, consider concepts such as food miles, sustainability and fair trade.
-Practical work will include fajitas, guacamole, bolognese sauce, Thai curry, Spanish chicken and pizza.
+They will learn about the macronutrients, proteins, fat, and carbohydrate and how these should be eaten in the correct proportions to keep us healthy.
+In terms of practical work, they will make dishes that could form part of family meals such as macaroni cheese, pies, meatballs in tomato sauce as well as victoria sandwich cake, bread rolls, and pasties.
+Term two of year eight is called Food Around the World and students will look at traditional foods from a range of countries, consider concepts such as food miles, sustainability, and fair trade.
+Practical work will include fajitas, guacamole, bolognese sauce, Thai curry, Spanish chicken, and pizza.

 Students will look at a variety of topics in detail modules will include health and safety (to include the growth of pathogenic bacteria), creative cakes which will involve using the four basic techniques as well as learning to pipe and feather ice, meat and fish cookery, bread and yeast mixtures all accompanied by the relevant theory work.
 Students will learn more advanced preparation techniques and consider how food is presented professionally.

 This course will form an introduction to the subject and will include a range of theoretical and practical tasks.
-Topics will include the family in the 21st century, first aid for children, how toys and creative activities help a child’s development as well as a consideration of the wide variety of jobs which might involve working with children from paediatrics to childcare.
-There will be a chance to do practical activities, work in groups, have debates and make resources to use with children
+Topics will include the family in the 21st century, first aid for children, how toys and creative activities help a child’s development as well as a consideration of the wide variety of jobs that might involve working with children from paediatrics to childcare.
+There will be a chance to do practical activities, work in groups, have debates, and make resources to use with children

 Students will be given the opportunity to explore a wide range of textiles techniques.
 They will also learn how to develop their creative skills through looking at the work of Artists and Designers linked to fashion and textiles products and through working on three different design and make projects over the year.